If you always play it safe, are you really playing the game?

 Fish with some audacity out there, and your confidence will grow.

 If you haven’t lost a few flies at the end of the day, then you’re doing it wrong.
 Taking chances is the only way.
 Fear no snag.

-*** NOTE *** After reading this article, my friend, Chris, pointed out the importance of retrieving our broken-off flies and tippet whenever possible, and that’s a great point.
-I think we should fish boldly, but should be just as bold about retrieving the flies and tippet whenever possible.
+** NOTE *** After reading this article, my friend, Chris, pointed out the importance of retrieving our broken-off flies and tippet whenever possible.
+And that’s a great point.
+I think we should fish boldly, but we should be just as bold about retrieving the flies and tippet wherever we can.
 Leave no trace.